 - 1 Always listen to the invigilator.
-Always follow their instructions. - 2 Tell the invigilator at once if: - (a) you think you have not been given the right question paper or all of the materials listed on the front of the paper; - (b) the question paper is incomplete or badly printed. - 3 Read carefully and follow the instructions printed on the question paper and/or on the answer booklet. - 4 Do not start writing anything until the invigilator tells you to fill in all the details required on the front of the question paper and/ or the answer booklet before you start the exam. - 5 Remember to write your answers within the designated sections of the answer booklet. - 6 Do your rough work on the proper exam stationery.
+Always follow their instructions. - 2 Tell the invigilator at once if: - (a) you think you have not been given the right question paper or all of the materials listed on the front of the paper; - (b) the question paper is incomplete or badly printed. - 3 Read carefully and follow the instructions printed on the question paper and/or on the answer booklet. - 4 Do not start writing anything until the invigilator tells you to fill in all the details required on the front of the question paper and/ or the answer booklet before you start the exam.
+Do not open the question paper until you are instructed that the exam has begun. - 5 Remember to write your answers within the designated sections of the answer booklet. - 6 Do your rough work on the proper exam stationery.
 Cross it through and hand it in with your answers. - Make sure you add your candidate details to any additional answer sheets that you use, including those used for rough work.